Major Update: Saturday 31st January 2026: FIGMA FIGJAM Public sharing of user flows.

 Use of AI Statement.
-For context and clarity, throughout this entire channel (yes entirety, including prior book, and YouTube channel) have NOT relied on any sort of AI or generative tools at all for writing my content.
-I am my own "one-man" channel and I have not sought any support on third party marketers, proof readers, checkers, buying fake traffic bots ~ none what-so-ever.
-For original authorship evidence and statement please click here (scroll to point #5).
-HOWEVER as for this "concept" idea here - does necessitate some AI concepts.
-But the what and how?
-Is where I simply I do not know.
-What I do know is that this entire product IP would be next to useless without it.
+For context and clarity, throughout this entire channel (including prior book, and current YouTube® channel) have NOT relied on any sort of AI or generative tools for content writing.
+I am my own "one-man" channel, and I have not sought any support on third party marketers, proof readers, checkers, or buying "fake" traffic bots.

 Having said all that let’s begin.

-So that - wraps up what was disclosed in Part 1.
+So that - wraps up Part 1.
+And here is ~ the What, and the how.

 Not a macro or micro’s calculator.
 But a journalling app catered for nutrition insights with biometric inputs.
 This app is envisioned to be an upgrade over the existing Google® template previously offered bi-annually releases or six month iterations.